Anne Klein (fashion designer)

-Anne Klein (born Hannah Golofsky; August 3, 1923 - March 19, 1974) was an American fashion designer, businesswoman, as well as a founder and the namesake of Anne Klein & Company (owned by WHP Global as of July 2019).
+Anne Klein (born Hannah Golofsky; August 3, 1923 - March 19, 1974) was an American fashion designer, businesswoman, as well as a founder and the namesake of the Anne Klein & Company (owned by WHP Global as of July 2019).

-She co-founded Anne Klein & Company in 1968 with Gunther Oppenheim, and within ten years her designs were being sold in over 750 department stores and boutiques in the USA.
+She co-founded Anne Klein & Company in 1968 with Gunther Oppenheim, and within ten years, her designs were being sold in over 750 department stores and boutiques in the USA.

-Her design career began in 1937 when she was awarded a scholarship to attend the Traphagen School of Fashion, which led to her first job as a sketcher for dress firms on Seventh Avenue.
+Her design career began in 1937, at the age of 14, when she was offered a scholarship to attend the Traphagen School of Fashion, which led to her first job as a sketcher for dress firms on 7th Avenue.

 In 1948 she married clothing manufacturer Ben Klein, with whom she launched the Junior Sophisticates clothing line.
-Junior Sophisticates offered styles to younger women with smaller figures.
-Anne Klein was the principal designer at Junior Sophisticates until 1960, when her marriage ended.
-In 1963, she married her second husband, Matthew "Chip" Rubinstein, and in 1968, they founded Anne Klein & Company on 39th Street.
-She also opened Anne Klein Studio on 57th Street.
+Junior Sophisticates offered styles for younger women with smaller figures.
+Anne Klein was the principal designer there until 1960, when her marriage ended.
+In 1963, she married her second husband, Matthew "Chip" Rubinstein.
+Together, they founded Anne Klein & Company on 39th Street in 1968.
+She also opened the Anne Klein Studio on 57th Street.

-A large aspect of her brand is centered around understanding of the average working women’s clothing needs, as well as empowering women in general.'
+A large aspect of her brand is centered around the understanding of the average working women’s clothing needs, as well as women empowerment in the broader perspective.'

-Beginning in 1954 with the Mademoiselle Merit Award, Anne Klein won numerous fashion awards and gained international recognition.
+Her journey was first recognized in 1954 with the Mademoiselle Merit Award, and further on, through numerous fashion awards and international recognition.

 In 1967, she patented a girdle designed for the miniskirt.